Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ```

-***Note:In Sway, the [assembly](https://docs.fuel.network/docs/sway/advanced/assembly/#asm-block) keyword `asm` is used to create an assembly inline block, declaring an `asm` block is similar to declaring a function but in low-level code, in this function the block executes the proposal's transaction.
+***Note: In Sway, the [assembly](https://docs.fuel.network/docs/sway/advanced/assembly/#asm-block) keyword `asm` creates an assembly inline block.
+Declaring an `asm` block is similar to declaring a function but in low-level code.
+In this function, the block executes the proposal's transaction.
 It allows for more flexibility and control over the execution process, enabling interactions that may not be possible using higher-level code alone***.

 When a proposal is executed, the assembly block extracts the necessary information from the proposal's transaction `call_data`, `amount`, `asset`, and `gas` and executes the transaction using these parameters.
 This allows the contract to perform the proposed action, such as transferring assets or invoking another contract function.